The-Wishlist-Co/docs/Common_Fields/address.md

 `addressRef` - A unique customer identifier for the address if one exists (optional).

+`addressType` - The type of address (e.g. billing, shipping, delivery, home)

+`building` - The customer's building.

+`level` - The level of the customer's building.

 `city` - The customer's city or town.

 `company` - The customer's company.